I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 After this step: A browser window showing a 2D animated character in idle state -- breathing, blinking, waiting to speak.

-From our testing with 50+ developers during beta, this step takes under 5 minutes.
-The most common issue is forgetting to set the API key environment variable.
-If nothing renders, check .env.local first.
+From our testing with 50+ developers, this step takes under 5 minutes.
+The most common issue is a missing or environment-mismatched key.
+If nothing renders, check that NEXT_PUBLIC_MASCOT_KEY is set and that useMascot() reaches status === "ready".

 Step 3: Connect Voice AI for Real-Time Speech